 When looking for a person in the records, think about how or why that person may have interacted with the NSW Government during their life (e.g. land, law, employment), or in the event of their death (e.g. estate, inquest).

-- Start searching for the name of a place or person in our KeyName Search, which draws names from across our Online Indexes into one simple search.
+- Start searching for the name of a place or person in our Collection Search, which draws names from across our Online Indexes into one simple search.

-- Follow this with a search of our catalogue using Collection Search.
+- Follow this with other keyname searches.
 Note that many records relating to a person or place will not include the name in the series or item title in our catalogue - this is because records are described according to purpose (e.g. registration, communication, process documentation, or visual documentation).
 The person's or place's name may appear within a register, letter, file, or photograph that includes many people or places, not just the one you are looking for.
 Therefore...

 - Search next for agency correspondence records (letters received or sent) in Collection Search, including index and register series of letters received or sent, which are sometimes the only record surviving.